Xeseuses/toughtvoyager/content/posts/A Manifesto For The Future.md

 In the future the idea of a country will be outdated.
 Instead we will live in private cities, see: [Private Cities, the better alternative to country's](https://thoughtvoyager.com/posts/private-cities,-the-better-alternative-to-country's/).
 Because today's political systems provide incentives for those in power to enrich themselves and their supporters at the expense of society.

+## Self-Sovereignty

+In his book The Law, Frédéric Bastiat argues that individuality, liberty and property are man and three gifts from God [1]